josephsalmon/agramfort.github.io/content/pages/HMMA238_full.md

 This is an undergraduate course (in French!) introducing scientific computing and modern software practices.
+The new website for this course is here:  https://github.com/bcharlier/HMMA238

 We will address some of the element in the Python scientific ecosystem